ang-zeyu/infisearch/docs/src/search_features.md

 # Search Features

-This page outlines the available search features.
+This page is mostly informational, and details some search features that may warrant more explanation:

+## Ranking Model

+Query expressions are ranked using the BM25 model.
+A soft disjunctive maximum of a document's field's scores is then calculated.
+By default, titles, `<h1>` headings, other headings, and the rest of the text are indexed into 4 separate fields.

+**Query term proximity ranking** is Morsels' highlight here, and is enabled by default.
+Results are scaled according to how close search expressions are to one another, greatly improving search relevance.

+## Advanced Search Syntax

+Morsels provides a few advanced search features that are made known to the user using the help icon on the bottom right of the search UI.

-## Boolean Operators, Parentheses
+### Boolean Operators, Parentheses

-`AND` and `NOT` operators are supported.
+`AND` and `NOT` and inversion operators are supported.
-`OR` operators are not supported, but its function is implicitly left to the tokenizer (see below for an example).
+`OR` is the default behaviour; Documents are ranked according to the BM25 model.
 Parentheses `(...)` can be used to group expressions together.

 ```
+weather +sunny  - documents that may contain "weather" but must contain "sunny"
-lorem ipsum                 - documents containing either lorem OR ipsum
+weather -sunny  - documents containing "weather" and do not have "sunny"
-lorem AND ipsum             - documents with both "lorem" and "ipsum"
-lorem AND NOT ipsum         - documents with "lorem" but not "ipsum"
+~cloudy         - all documents that do not contain "gloomy"
-lorem AND NOT (ipsum dolor) - documents with "lorem" but not ("ipsum" OR "dolor")
+~(ipsum dolor)  - all documents that do not contain "ipsum" and "dolor"
 ```

-## Phrase Queries
+### Phrase Queries

 Phrase queries are also supported by enclosing the relevant terms in `"..."`.

 ```
-"lorem ipsum" - documents containing "lorem" and "ipsum" appearing one after the other
+"sunny weather" - documents containing "sunny weather"
 ```

 The [`withPositions`](./indexer/indexing.md#miscellaneous-options) index feature needs to be enabled for this to work (by default it is).

-## Field Search
+### Field Search

-Field queries are supported via the following syntax `field_name:`, following the same syntax rules as the `NOT` operator.
+Field queries are supported via the following syntax `field_name:`:

 ```
-title:lorem             - documents containing "lorem" in the field "title"
+title:sunny              - documents containing "sunny" in the title
-title:(lorem AND ipsum) - documents with both "lorem" and "ipsum" in the
+heading:(+sunny +cloudy) - documents with both "lorem" and "ipsum" in headings only
-                          field "title" only
-lorem AND title:ipsum   - documents with "ipsum" in the title and "lorem" in any field
+body:gloomy              - documents with "gloomy" elsewhere
 ```

-## Wildcard Search
+### Wildcard Search

 You can also perform suffix searches on any term using the `*` character: